 One of the best ways to learn about all the possibilities in this limitless world is to listen to tales from those who've played the game the longest.
 That's the expertise offered in The Survivor's Book of Secrets.
 Authored by real-world players who have survived and thrived in the game since its early testing days, this book is the ultimate insider's guide to all things Minecraft.
 Readers learn little known secret moves and block functions, along with other useful information about armor, weapons and combat.
 Black and white sketches accompany the text written as a how-to guide from a top secret insider called Chief.
 Featuring just over 100 pages, the book is written for kids in grades 3 to 7.
 It was hailed by Brightly as one of the top books any beginning Minecrafter must have.
 A hardcover copy costs under $10.

 Published in 2015 by Scholastic, Blockopedia by Alex Wiltshire is a reference tool that's helpful to both beginners and experts.
 The book gives details about every block available, how each block is used and the best way to use each block in your game.
 To mimic the creativity of the game, this book is shaped like a hexagon and includes an attached ribbon bookmark.
 This fully illustrated, 300-page book is recommended for kids ages 5 to 12.
-Get your hardcover copy for just under $30.
-Reviewer Mine Mum loves the shape and look of the book as a keepsake for experienced players and hails the contents as "a handy reference without making it overwhelmingly huge to carry around" for beginning players.
+Get your hardcover copy for just under $50.
+Impulse Gamer reviewed the book and gave it a full five stars, praising the unique shape of the book as well as the info provided on every block in the game.
+They declared it a "definitive guide" for fans of the franchise.

 Author Megan Miller is the brains behind several books containing Minecraft tips and tricks claiming to go beyond what's offered in the official guides.
 As an avid gamer who claims to play Minecraft daily, Megan shares her best information and ideas in her books to help others make the most of the game.